Page cover

 Conclusion

 You've successfully deployed a Ruby on Rails application on Clouddley!
-To access the source code of this application, check here.
+To access the source code of this application, check herearrow-up-right.
 Furthermore, to explore how different frameworks can be deployed on Clouddley, check out our how-to guides.

 Last updated